mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 In the Layers list, you can see a list, at any time, of all the layers available to you.

-.. note:: A vector layer is a dataset, usually of a specific kind of object, such as roads, trees, etc. A vector layer can consist of either points, lines or polygons.
+.. note:: |note| A vector layer is a dataset, usually of a specific kind of object, such as roads, trees, etc. A vector layer can consist of either points, lines or polygons.